 Having appropriate genetic health testing is key to decreasing your chances of bringing home a puppy that could pose a risk for future health issues.

-Regarding orthopedic diseases, Hip Dysplasia is more common in large dogs.
-This is a genetic disease causing mild to severe changes to the inner workings of the hip joint.
+Regarding orthopedic diseases, Hip Dysplasia is more common in large dogs than medium-sized or mini Goldendoodles.
+This is a genetic disease causing mild to severe changes to the inner workings of the Goldendoodle’s hip joint.

-When an animal suffers from hip dysplasia the “ball” portion does not sit within the hip socket but rather rests on the edge of the hip socket.
-Or, the socket itself is too shallow to hold the hip in place resulting in bone-on-bone contact producing inflammation (heat).
+When a Goldendoodle suffers from hip dysplasia, the “ball” portion does not sit within the hip socket but rather rests on the edge of the hip socket.
+Or, the socket itself is too shallow to hold the hip in place, resulting in bone-on-bone contact producing inflammation (heat).